Shardul13102001/Telecom/README.md

   mvn test
   ```
 - **View reports:**
-  - Generated reports are available in the `reports/` directory.
+  - Generated reports are available in the `allure-report/`, `allure-results/`, or `TestReports/` directories.
   - For Allure:
     ```bash
     allure serve target/allure-results